Man Was Made to Mourn

-"Man was made to Mourn: A Dirge" is a dirge of eleven stanzas by the Scots poet Robert Burns, first published in 1784 and included in the first edition of Poems, Chiefly in the Scottish Dialect in 1786.
+"Man Was Made to Mourn: A Dirge" is a dirge of eleven stanzas by the Scots poet Robert Burns, first published in 1784 and included in the first edition of Poems, Chiefly in the Scottish Dialect in 1786.
 The poem is one of Burns's many early works that criticize class inequalities.
-It has become known for its line protesting "Man's inhumanity to man", which has been widely quoted since its publication.
+It is known for its line protesting "Man's inhumanity to man", which has been widely quoted since its publication.

 Composition

 The origin of this poem is alluded to by Burns in one of his letters to Frances Dunlop: "I had an old grand-uncle with whom my mother lived in her girlish years: the good old man was long blind ere he died, during which time his highest enjoyment was to sit and cry, while my mother would sing the simple old song of 'The Life and Age of Man'".
-"The Age and Life of Man" that Burns wrote about hearing his mother sing was a 17th-century ballad. it served as the basis of "Man was made to Mourn".
-An early draft of the poem was included in The First Commonplace Book, a work that was largely texts intended to be sung to the tun of existing songs.
+"The Age and Life of Man" that Burns wrote about hearing his mother sing was a 17th-century ballad. it served as the basis of "Man Was Made to Mourn".
+An early draft of the poem was included in The First Commonplace Book, a work that was largely texts intended to be sung to the tunes of existing songs.